 Some Google image searching a few years ago matched up my memory with one of Rockwell's Saturday Evening Post covers: "Blank Canvas," which made its debut on the October 8, 1938 issue of the magazine.
 Now I suppose this befuddled artist to be Rockwell himself, scratching his own head over the very illustration he's just now brought into being.
 As a kid, of course, I never quite grasped this meta aspect to the piece, but I like to think I could sense it.
 I could feel there was some joke in the perpetual unknown of the artist's face.
 If he could turn, it would be with a wink, certainly.

-Though it's currently unclear when -- and in what way -- the Denver Art Museum will reopen, Norman Rockwell: Imagining Freedom is slated to be on view with general admission through August 23.
-(Keep an eye on the Denver Art Museum from Home page for COVID-19 updates, including, perhaps, a future digital tour of the exhibition.)
+Norman Rockwell: Imagining Freedom is slated to be on view with general admission through September 7.
 Here curators contextualize Rockwell's art politically, paying special attention to the pieces he created to advance Franklin D. Roosevelt's concept of the Four Freedoms -- Freedom of Speech, Freedom of Worship, Freedom from Want, and Freedom from Fear -- which the then-president leveraged, in part, into the U.S.'s involvement in World War II.

 The Rockwell Museum's answer to Lana Del Rey's NFR! -- I can't tell you what "NFR" stands for, but you can find out for yourself by listening to the title track of the critically-acclaimed pop-iconography-obsessed album here.